mhmxs/vagrant-host-hadoop-cassadra-cluster/README.md

 vagrant up slave1
 ```

-Take a coffee, order a pizza, it takes long time to download Vagrant boxes, Docker containers, and other dependencies.
+Take a coffee, order a pizza, it takes long time to download Vagrant boxes, Docker containers, other dependencies and than build them together.

 Configured servers: